ZIM — ZIM Integrated Shipping Services Ltd.

 3. Forward Guidance and Outlook

-- The reopening of the Suez Canal is expected to improve fleet efficiency but may also increase supply and pressure freight rates.
+- The reopening of the Suez Canal is expected to improve fleet efficiency but may increase supply and pressure freight rates.

 4. Bad News, Challenges, or Points of Concern

-- The average freight rate per TEU dropped to $1,602 from $2,480 year-over-year.
+- The average freight rate per TEU fell to $1,602 from $2,480 in Q3 2024.

 5. Notable Q&A Insights